 - Remember to review the Distance Learning Self-assessment to find out if you are a good candidate for online learning.

 International students are encouraged to apply to the Clinical Trials Program.
-At this time, however, the Regulatory Affairs Department does not offer sponsorship (neither visa sponsorships or departmental assistantships).
+At this time, however, the Regulatory Sciences Department does not offer sponsorship (neither visa sponsorships or departmental assistantships).

 TOEFL (Test of English as a Foreign Language) requirements